UnterrainerInformatik/GameDevelopmentLinks/README.md

 * [**'Non-Blocking' Synchronization**](http://www.albahari.com/threading/part4.aspx) - You want your code synchronized without blocking waits?
 This is the premier-league of multi-threaded-programming.
 It's very difficult and subtle.
 Fasten your seatbelts, you're in for some ride.
 * [**Decompress DXT Textures**](http://www.gamedev.net/topic/467156-dxt-decompress-in-c/) - You want to manually decompress DXT Format Files?
 There are not many reasons for you to want to do this, but nevertheless.
 Here it is.

-### Components
-This stuff here is ripped from our game.
-For you to take and use as you like.
-* [**Object Pool**](https://gist.github.com/guFalcon/39a24c1c0bba644a2ba3e03f53601632) - This is a lock-free object pool.
-One of the integral parts of a game-engines.
-* [**Collision Grid**](https://github.com/UnterrainerInformatik/collisiongrid) - Used in the broad-phase of collision detection.
-Faster than a Quad-Tree.
-Description is inside.
-* [**SplitStopWatch**](https://github.com/UnterrainerInformatik/splitstopwatch) - Want to debug timings and you like a pretty console-output using split-times, etc?
-Take this.
-* [**ThreadPool**](https://github.com/UnterrainerInformatik/threadpool) - Want to do async work but the methods you like to call all have different signatures?
-This is a very fast implementation of a fill-and-start thread pool.
-* [**Per Pixel Collision**](https://github.com/UnterrainerInformatik/perPixelCollision) - Want to know how to do matrix-transformations?
-Want to know if two textures collide with pixel-precision?
-Take this, but read the readme.md first.
-It explains why using this technique in a production environment is a bad idea.

 ### AI
 * [**Path-Finding**](http://www.codeproject.com/Articles/5758/Path-finding-in-C) - You want your hero to find the right way?
 This is a good implementation of the A* Algorithm.
 You have to modify it of course, because the garbage collector would kill you in no time, but it's a good starting point.